lorul1/Spreedsheet-To-Non-Steam-Games/README.md

 ## How Does It Work

-## Where Do I Start / Download link
+## Where Do I Start / How do I Download
 Template Spreadsheet

 The Spreadsheet Template is required.
 Do not generate your own spreadsheet and expect it to work.
 USE THE TEMPLATE.